whole-tale/reproducibility-components/README.md

 # reproducibility-components
-This repo represents work towards discovering the fundamental components of scientific reproducibility reflected in the many definitions of the terms reproducibility, replicability, repeatability, reusability, etc in the literature.
+This repository represents work towards discovering the fundamental components of scientific reproducibility reflected in the many---often conflicting---definitions of terms such as *reproducibility*, *replicability*, *repeatability*, *reusability*, etc in the scientific literature.
+The aim is to enable research communities to employ these terms in ways most useful to practitioners in each field, while providing unambiguous means of translating between  potentially conflicting terminologies.

-The [ro2019](https://github.com/tmcphillips/reproducibility-components/tree/master/ro2019) subdirectory contains a paper submitted to Research Objects 2019 providing the background for this effort.
-The latest revision of the paper can be found on Zenodo:  [Reproducibility by Other Means: Transparent Research Objects (McPhillips & Ludaescher, 2019)](https://doi.org/10.5281/zenodo.3270559).
+The paper, [Reproducibility by Other Means: Transparent Research Objects (McPhillips & Ludaescher, 2019)](https://doi.org/10.5281/zenodo.3270559) provides a background for this effort.
+The LaTeX sources for this paper may be found in the [ro2019](https://github.com/tmcphillips/reproducibility-components/tree/master/ro2019) subdirectory of this repository.